Last Updated on September 24, 2020 by Creative Parenting

-It’s kind of obvious, but not getting enough sleep will sour just about anything you do as a parent.
+It’s kind of obvious, but not getting enough sleep will sour almost anything you do as a parent.

 But they can’t imagine how severe it’ll be.

-Yet instead of following the guidance for getting a good nights sleep for their kids and themselves…
+Yet instead of following the guidelines for getting a good night’s sleep…

-If you’re a new parent and heavily sleep deprived, then chances are it’s worth revisiting these best practices.
+If you’re a new parent, then we recommend you review these best practices.

 We’ll tell you about them in a minute.

-But we bring this up because going into parenthood, it’s hard to imagine the depth of the sleep deprivation.
+We bring this up because before you’re a parent, it’s hard to imagine the intensity of the sleep deprivation.

-When you get through the first stretch of sleep deprivation, it’s easy to to forget what it’s like.
+Plus, once you get through the first stretch of sleep deprivation, you forget what it feels like.
+So it’s easy to see how nobody talks about it- they’ve forgotten!

-To live a sleep deprived existence, drudging through:
+Meanwhile, you’re living a sleep-deprived existence, drudging through:

 - Waking up at all hours